maurosc3ner/dhs_hiv_twostagesampling/README.md

-# dhs_hiv_twostagesampling
-## Performing statistical analysis for HIV data from DHS survey data
+# Performing statistical analysis complex survey data

 This repo is intended for a brief summary of all statistical analyses required for the manuscript *Associated health and social determinants of mobile populations across
-HIV epidemic gradients in Southern Africa* (See references)
+HIV epidemic gradients in Southern Africa* (See references).
+The DHS survey design is a two-stage sampling procedure through a set of defined locations (primary sample units or PSU) statistically weighted to control for sample biases.
+Complex surveys are not only limited to DHS, several other health institutions also used due to its cost optimization (i.e. Behavioral Risk Factor Surveillance System [BRFSS] from CDC).
+So all the code here can be easily adapted for other surveys ;).

 ## Context